PejarRu/telegram-analysis-fork/README.md

 ### Setup
 1. Copy `.env.example` to `.env` and fill in your Telegram API credentials.
-2. Create the Telegram session locally:
+2. Authorize the Telegram session locally **before** deploying:
-   - Run the app locally: `python -m app.main`
+   - Activate your virtualenv and run `python -m app.auth`.
-   - Enter your phone and code to authenticate.
+   - Introduce the verification code you receive from Telegram (or set `TELEGRAM_LOGIN_CODE` when running the command).
-   - This creates `data/session.session`.
-Copy this file to the deployment.
+   - The generated session file (e.g. `@username.session`) will be created in the project root.
+Keep it with your deployment artifacts so containers can reuse it.
 3. In Dockploy:
    - Select source: Connect your GitHub/GitLab/Bitbucket repo.
    - Build Type: Dockerfile, Path: `.` (root)